-PROPERTY VALUE DEFAULT DESCRIPTION enabled font fontbold fontitalic fontsize foreground visible See ''General Properties'' on page 60. icon String н н The button icon.
-Valid values are images defined in "Images > Libraries" in the Application Builder. text String Generated automatically The button text.
+PROPERTY VALUE DEFAULT DESCRIPTION enabled font fontbold fontitalic fontsize foreground visible See ''General Properties'' on page 80. icon String The button icon.
+Valid values are images defined in the Images > Libraries node in the Application Builder. text String Generated automatically The button text.
 The text must not be an empty string. tooltip String The button tooltip text.

-In the Form editor, if a button has its Size setting set to Large, it always displays its text property.
+In the Form Editor, if a button has its Size setting set to Large, it always displays its text property.
 If the button is Small, it either displays the icon or the text according to the following rule: if the icon property is empty, the text is displayed, if the icon property is not empty, the icon is displayed.